khannasarthak/khannasarthak.github.io/about.md

 ## Experiences
 1. **Technical Lead (Developer)** at Stealth Gaming, *Vellore (2014 -2016)*

-   * A social gaming start-up, developed website and implemented a web based a user maintenance system.
+   * A social gaming start-up, developed the website and implemented a web based user maintenance system.
    * Quoted and procured computer infrastructure for setting up gaming systems for the lounge.
+   * Maintained the technical infrastructure on a day to day basis.
    * Developed marketing solutions to increase revenue and customer loyalty.
-   * Maintained the technical infrastructure on a day to day basis.

-2. **Student Researcher** at Creation Labs,, *Vellore (2013 -2015)*
+2. **Student Researcher** at Creation Labs, *VIT Vellore (2013 -2015)*

    * Engineered a home automation solution.
    * Developed multiplayer PC based games using Unreal Engine 3 and 4.